SomeDudeOnThisPage/ha-app/README.md

 ### start_init
 **Type:** In- & Outgoing

-**Description:** starts the initialization of the WSN.
+**Description:** starts the initialization of the Application.
 This is sent by the application once the user has loaded a model and selected a serial port. **The WSN must respond with a symmetrical start_init packet after at least 5 seconds, or the application considers the connection invalid and disconnects!**\
 Once start_init has been returned, the application enters **Initialization State** during which the WSN should send